 It's 2:00 pm, and your phone is ringing.
 It’s your private caregiver calling to say they can’t be there today for the regularly scheduled 4 o’clock shift.
 You have two hours to find someone else.
 What do you do?

 It’s 4:15 on a different afternoon.
 Your private caregiver still hasn’t shown up for that 4 o’clock shift.
 What do you do now?

-Over 31 years of working with the geriatric population as a Registered Nurse, I’ve heard over and over again of each of those things happening.
+Over decades years of working in senior care management, I’ve heard over and over again of each of those things happening.

 I’ve also heard many clients ask, ““Why should I choose a home care agency when just hiring someone privately would cost less? ” It might.
 But money isn’t the only cost to consider.
 For example:

 Agencies have multiple caregivers in multiple specialties, so they can fill in gaps if a caregiver is unable to provide services that day.

 Agencies screen caregivers.
 They do interviews, check credentials, conduct background checks, and verify caregivers’ qualifications.
 Senior Insights also checks caregivers’ track records for reliability; over 11 years in existence, we’ve had exactly one no-show.